Teresa De Sio

 Teresa De Sio (born 3 November 1952) is an Italian pop-folk singer and songwriter.
 She is the elder sister of actress Giuliana De Sio.

-Biography and career
+Life and career

 Teresa De Sio was born in Naples and grew up in Cava de' Tirreni, where her family was originally from.
-In 1976 she started her career as a vocalist with Eugenio Bennato and Musicanova, a group which focused on Neapolitan folk music.
+Between the ages of 5 and 11 studied dance at the San Carlo theater school.
+After some acting experiences, in 1976 she started her career as a vocalist with Eugenio Bennato's musical project Musicanova, a group which focused on Neapolitan folk music.